wistia/wistia-open-docs/_posts/export-settings.md

 ----
 ## Formats Wistia Supports

-Our bakery (where the encoding magic happens) accepts most of the common file formats (see a partial list below), but *for most consistent performance we generally recommend exporting files in an MP4 or MOV format*.
+Our bakery (where the encoding magic happens) accepts most of the common file formats (see a partial list below), but *for most consistent performance we generally recommend exporting files in MP4 format*.

 If a file type is not supported (or recognized), users will simply be able to download the file.